Changes to the 737 MAX / Validation

 How was the validation process structured?

-FAA actions are applicable only to airlines that are under its jurisdiction, including those in the U.S. While the FAA’s processes do inform other civil aviation authorities, each must take its own actions to return the airplane to service for its air carriers.
-The FAA, in cooperation with Boeing, will ensure that its international counterparts have all necessary information to make a timely, safety-focused decision.
+FAA actions are applicable only to airlines that are under its jurisdiction, including those in the U.S. While the FAA’s processes do inform other civil aviation authorities, each took its own actions to return the airplane to service for its air carriers.
+The FAA, in cooperation with Boeing, ensured that its international counterparts had all necessary information to make a timely, safety-focused decision.

 Enhancements developed and tested (Boeing, regulators)